Entropify/Exercisele/README.md

 This project is an ongoing passion project where I will periodically add new gym exercises I have personally learned in the gym as well as new features and UX improvements.

 ## Update 1.01.5 (Youtube Placeholder Links Removal)
-- Updated Youtube tutorial links for each appropriate exercise (all 42 exercises)
+- Updated Youtube tutorial links for each appropriate exercise (all 42 exercises so far, new ones will be added as I learn more exercises)

 ## Update 1.01 (Exercise List and UX Improvements)
 - Added a separate page with all the exercises in the database used in the game